180D-FW-2023/Team6/README.md

 ## LED
 The `led_module.py` file contains the LED logic handling.
+Some of the code was taken from the `rpi_ws281x` library examples, and the rest was written by the team.

-The `main_controller.py` file receives results from the audio, CV and dashboard and handles control of the LED accordingly.
+The `main_controller.py` file receives results from the audio, CV and dashboard and handles logic for the different playing modes then control the LED strip accordingly.
+While there isn't any bugs that will break the code, there may be some edge cases that will cause the LED strip to behave unexpectedly.
+For example, in the "Chord, Lesson Mode", if a user plays 2 out of the 3 notes, it should count as incomplete, turn the 2 notes RED for 0.5s, before resetting it back to BLUE.
+However, after turning RED, the LEDs for those notes will turn off instead, but the lesson can still operate as usual and nothing will crash.
+Nonetheless, under most circumstances, the LED strip should work as intended.

 ## Dashboard
 See the `full_stack` folder.